-Look at how different types of insomnia respond to other foods and herbs and learn about nutrients that aid deeper sleep.
-Learn about special sleep issues that occur at different life stages, children, adults, and elders.
+Look at how different types of insomnia respond to different foods and herbs and learn about nutrients that aid deeper sleep.
+Learn about special sleep issues that occur at different life stages, children, adults, elders.

-4. In the flow: how to use foods to decrease stress levels and counter fatigue
+3. In the Flow: How to use foods to decrease stress levels and counter fatigue

 Learn how to use food to boost energy levels and mitochondrial functions.
-We will also explore the impact of viruses, the stress response (HPA) axis, and the wonders of stress-busting herbs and supplements.
+We will also explore the impact of viruses, the stress response “the HPA axis”, and the wonders of stress-busting herbs and supplements.

 Learn how inflammation, sugar, and other foods contribute to depression and anxiety, while other foods can significantly reduce them.
 These can be complemented by mood-boosting herbs in the kitchen.